ia-toki/judgels/web/docs/deployment/installation.md

 ### F. Running Ansible playbooks

-1. Go to `deployment/ansible`.
+1. Go to `deployment/v2-ubuntu-22.04/ansible`.
-1. Edit the app version value in `env/vars.yml`:
+1. Optional: if the Ubuntu version that you picked is the latest version, you can edit the Judgels version value in `env/vars.yml`, e.g.:
    ```
-   app_version: '2.0'
+   app_version: '2.19'
    ```
    You can get the latest version from https://github.com/ia-toki/judgels/releases.
 Enter the version without the `v` prefix.
+DO NOT edit the version if the Ubuntu version is not the latest one!
+It's pre-filled with the latest Judgels version that is compatible with the Ubuntu version.
 1. If you generate a different ssh key filename, edit the following variable in `env/vars.yml` to allow access to root:
    - `ansible_ssh_private_key_file`
       * Fill with the location of the custom ssh private key file